ToshioCP/Gtk4-tutorial/gfm/sec10.md

 This type of parameter is called *keyword parameter* or *kwargs*.
 The value `gtkdep` is defined in line 3.
-The last argument tells Meson and Ninja that this project shouldn't install the executable file.
-So it is just compiled in the build directory.
+The last argument tells Meson and Ninja that this project shouldn't install the executable file. it is only built within the build directory.

 Now run meson and ninja.

     $ meson setup _build
     $ ninja -C _build

-meson has two arguments.
+The meson command takes two arguments.

 - setup: The first argument is a command of meson.
 Setup is the default, so you can leave it out.